kazurayam/KatalonDiscussion4391/README.md

 This demo project was developed using Katalon Studio version 5.4.2

-This demo project was developed in the hope that it will respond to a post in the Katalon Form: ["Does Katalon Studio support React.js Applications"]( https://forum.katalon.com/discussion/4391/does-katalon-studio-support-react-js-applications).
+This demo project was developed in the hope that it will solve a problem raised by a post in the Katalon Form: ["Does Katalon Studio support React.js Applications"]( https://forum.katalon.com/discussion/4391/does-katalon-studio-support-react-js-applications).

 The original question was: